Grants and Awards

 Awards are intended to allow the recipient to carry out activities and projects designed to enhance the field of business and finance at the University of Alaska beyond those associated with the recipient’s normal faculty assignments.
 The successful candidate will be selected based upon 1) their academic accomplishments, attributes, qualifications and 2) the quality and degree of benefit to the University of the activities proposed to be carried out as a result of the appointment.

 Proposals for the award will be accepted from faculty members in business and finance within the University system.
 Applicants who have evident leadership in the financial community, either practically or academically, are preferred.

-The term of the professorship commences upon award and will continue until June 2016.
-Any proposals timestamped after midnight of the deadline date will be returned unopened to the applicant.
+The term of the professorship commences upon award and will continue until the end of the second calendar year.
+Any proposals time stamped after midnight of the deadline date will be returned unopened to the applicant.
 All proposals will be submitted to a selection committee comprised of qualified professionals who will select the top candidates whose proposals will then be forwarded to the President of the University for a final decision.

 Edith R. Bullock Prize for Excellence

 Edith R. Bullock Prize for Excellence is awarded each year by the Board of Directors of the University of Alaska Foundation to the individual whose work has demonstrated excellence in support of Alaska’s State University.
 The prize is was established in 1988 with a generous gift from the late Edith R. Bullock, who was a member of Alaska’s Territorial House of Representatives, Territorial Senate, the University Board of Regents, Alaska Business Hall of Fame and an Alaskan of the Year.